nicholaswilde/recipes/docs/reference/tips.md

 ## :cupcake: Baking

+All ingredients should be at the same temperature, usually room temperature.
+An exception is when you want the ingredient to bring down the temperature of the mixture, such as adding cold eggs to warm brown butter.

 ### :cookie: Cookie Dough

 [Aging cookie dough][1] that uses egg as the main source of liquid in the refrigerator overnight.